Sileo/DeveloperDocumentation/_docs/native-depictions.md

 }
 ```

-A list of the different views that can be used can be found below:
+A list of the different views that can be used can be found below.
+Feel free to experiment and try out all of what Sileo has to offer!

 #### Headers